SMC242/uni-notes/soc/Criminology/Criminology Overview.md

 	- Crimes of the state (genocides)
 	- Corporate crimes (banks, environmental disaster)
 	- State-corporate crimes (the state allowing corporate crimes to happen)
-	- Crimes of globalisation (E.G the World Bank contributing to exploitation of the Global South)
+	- Crimes of globalisation (E.G the World Bank contributing to exploitation of the Global South)h)